 - Thromboembolic complications (formation of blood clots) in the legs that can travel to the lungs and cause life-threatening emboli.
 Prior to surgery all patients will have two types of stockings, which will help prevent the formation of blood clots in the legs.

-Other risks that may occur in the weeks following surgery include:
+Possible complications in the weeks following surgery

 - A vaginal discharge that can even be blood-stained is very common for up to 6 weeks.